skip-mev/block-sdk/blockbuster/README.md

 A mempool with separate `lanes` can be used for:

-1. **MEV mitigation**: a top of block lane could be designed to create an in-protocol top-of-block auction (as we are doing with POB) to recapture MEV in a transparent and governable way.
+1. **MEV mitigation**: a MEV lane could be designed to create an in-protocol mev auction (as we are doing with POB) to recapture MEV in a transparent and governable way.
 2. **Free/reduced fee txs**: transactions with certain properties (e.g.
 from trusted accounts or performing encouraged actions) could leverage a